x0xr00t/sl0ppy-lfi/README.md

 # Legal Disclaimer:

-    I am not responcible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.
+    I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.

     x0xr00t